hero-m/drupal-rtl-checker/README.md

 ```
 python rtl-checker.py /path/to/drupal
 ```
-The script outputs a `missing-rtls.txt` file containing a table of all the missing RTL rules it has found.
+The script outputs a `missing-rtl.txt` file containing a table of all the missing RTL rules it has found.